WeaverDyl/scheduleUMD/readme.md

 Then, you can run the program using the standard `python schedule.py` command.

-You must provide three command line arguments:
+You must provide two command line arguments:

-1. The first argument you must provide is the current semester.
-This is one of `{Fall, Spring, Winter, Summer}`
-	1. The proper format for this argument is the current semester followed by the two-digit year corresponding to the semester.
-An example of this argument is: `fall18`.

-2. The second argument you must provide is the department / course ID combo of the course you want to find a seat for.
+1. The first argument you must provide is the department / course ID combo of the course you want to find a seat for.
 	1. The proper format for this argument is simply the course name, for example, `ENGL101`.

-3. Finally, the last argument is the 4 digit section number of the course.
+2. the second argument is the 4 digit section number of the course.
 	1. An example for this argument is `0101`.

 There is also a 'help' argument to explain all of this.

 1. `python schedule.py -h` or `python schedule.py --help` will explain how to use this program.

-So, if you wanted to find a seat for the Fall 2018 offering of section 0101 of ENGL101, you would run the program as:
+So, if you wanted to find a seat for section 0101 of ENGL101, you would run the program as:

-`python schedule.py fall18 engl101 0101`
+`python schedule.py engl101 0101`

-## Todo
-Eventually I want to rewrite this using the [UMD.io](https://github.com/umdio/umdio) API.
-Currently (as of 8/22/18), it seems to be having accuracy issues regarding course data.
-This prompted me to write scheduleUMD without any API, so much of the processing code is not easily readable.

 ## LICENSE